amitdawle/hutton/README.md

 #### Chapter 9

-1,2,6.
+1,2 & 6.
 See [src](https://github.com/amitdawle/hutton/blob/master/solutions/src/Chapter9.hs) and the corresponding [test](https://github.com/amitdawle/hutton/blob/master/solutions/test/Chapter9Spec.hs).

-3. It ends in an infinite loop. -- argument to exprs is always the original string.
+Exercise 3.
+It ends in an infinite loop. -- argument to exprs is always the original string.

-4. Note : This works only with valid function as defined in page 112 and not with the final definition as on page 119.
+Exercise 4.
+Note : This works only with valid function as defined in page 112 and not with the final definition as on page 119.

 ```
     print(length $ concatMap (Chapter9.eval) $  concatMap (exprs) $ choices [1,3,7,10,25,50])